rongkangw/tp/docs/DeveloperGuide.md

 Both `Member` and `Event` objects maintain references to each other via hash sets.
 When the details of either one are modified e.g. through `editMember`/`editEvent` or multiple role assignments, the hash sets are unable to find the correct key as the object's `hashcode` changes.
 These objects thus seemed to disappear when in fact they were just hidden in the hash set.

 #### 2. Storing both events and members
 Initially, we stored events in a separate storage file.
 This unnecessary split was highly error-prone and inefficient as it meant duplicating the logic for reading and saving data.
-Also, it was further complicated by events and members holding bidirectional references, resulting in duplicate members.
+Also, it was further complicated by events and members holding bidirectional references, resulting in duplicate members upon app restart.

 #### 3. Assigning members to an event without a role (i.e. participant)
 A unique challenge arose when supporting members assigned to an event **without** a specific role.
 As our design enforces that role names must be non-empty (to prevent users from creating blank roles), participants lacked a natural representation in storage.
 This made it difficult to efficiently check or update a member's participant status, especially when performing operations like `editEvent` or `editMember`.